Skip to Content

 • Stevia

-It would seem by the name that they will last forever but this is not really the case.
+It would seem by the name that these herbs will last forever, but this is not really the case.
 However, they will continue to grow for many seasons.

 Some common perennial herbs are:

-A few will cross over between annual and perennial depending on your growing season.
-So the above graph is not totally accurate but should give you an idea of how they behave generally.
+A few herbs will cross over between annual and perennial depending on your growing season and climate.

-For me, even though I live in zone 7b and most will come back for me, I never get basil back, and tarragon is iffy at best.
+For me, even though I live in zone 7b and most perennial herbs will come back for me, tarragon is iffy at best.
 Chives often act like biennials for me.

-But some, like rosemary, thyme, and oregano are stalwarts that I can always plan on seeing each spring.
+But many, like rosemary, thyme, and oregano, are stalwarts that I can always plan on seeing each spring.

 Is your herb Annual, biennial or perennial?